aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 #### Categorical Features with "NA / nan" which mean "None" ####

-For many of the categorical features, <code>NA</code> is used if the sample doesn't contain the given feature.
-For these samples, we will change the sample feature to <code>None</code> instead.
+For many of the categorical features, `NA` is used if the sample doesn't contain the given feature.
+For these samples, we will change the sample feature to `None` instead.

 {% highlight python %}none_cols = [
   'PoolQC',